 .NET 8: Expanding the Horizons:

-• Developers can create high-performance cross-platform applications with a single codebase.
+- Developers can create a high-performance cross-platform application with single codebase.

 Focus on established platforms and familiar framework: Opt for .NET 7 if targeting known platforms and prioritizing a smooth migration from previous versions.